Discover what times you should be making cold calls to maximize the chances your prospect answers the phone and

 SEO lead generation is the process of writing online articles relevant to your niche, then ranking them organically in Google and capturing readers' contact information using a lead magnet.
-Businesses that use SEO often focus on a three-fold strategy of website improvement, a content plan, and earned links back to their website to increase their visibility to their ideal customer.
+Businesses that use SEO often focus on a three-fold strategy of website performance, a content plan, and earned links back to their website that increase visibility with their ideal customer.
 When done well, these efforts generate new leads to be further qualified and nurtured.

-SEO is the act of refining your website and writing content that answers your target audience’s questions so you appear in Google for relevant keywords.
+SEO is the act of optimizing your website and writing content that answers your target audience’s questions so you appear in Google for relevant keywords.
 Google crawls the internet and ranks content based on how well it answers a specific query or collective group of queries.
 This means that if you have good SEO, you’ll increase your visibility in relevant Google search results, and your ideal customer will have a higher chance of finding you.

 There are three components of SEO:

 SEO is effective and affordable, but it takes a long time to master, and search engines constantly change their algorithms and ranking parameters.
 If you want to try pay-per-click (PPC) ads for guaranteed placement at the top of relevant search results, read our article on PPC lead generation.
-Keep in mind, though, that PPC ads can be expensive and organic search results often receive far more clicks than paid ads, so it’s worth it to invest time in doing SEO well and learning how to use it for lead gen.
+Keep in mind, though, that PPC ads can be expensive and organic search results often receive more clicks than paid ads.

-Typically, marketers identify questions their audience is asking, then they give the best answers by writing informative articles that rank in a SERP (search engine results page) for related keywords, ultimately driving organic traffic to their website.
+Typically, marketers identify questions their audience is asking via search queries, then give the best answers by writing informative articles that rank in a SERP (search engine results page) for related keywords, ultimately driving organic traffic to their website.
 Next, a valuable lead magnet captures visitors’ info, and the marketing team initially qualifies them.
-Marketing then hands them off to sales, who continues qualifying and nurturing them through the sales pipeline to close.
+Marketing then often hands them off to sales, who continues qualifying and nurturing them through the sales pipeline to close.

 The steps to generate leads via SEO are: